dahtah/Determinantal.jl/docs/src/index.md

 ## Using other kernels

-FullRankEnsemble requires a SPD matrix as input.
+EllEnsemble requires a SPD matrix as input.
 For more exotic kernels than the Gaussian, you can either do things by hand or use [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl/), which DPP.jl supports.

 ```@example ex1
 using KernelFunctions
 x = randn(2,100)
-L = FullRankEnsemble(ColVecs(x),ExponentialKernel())
+L = EllEnsemble(ColVecs(x),ExponentialKernel())
 ```
 Here we need to specify whether the $2\times 100$ matrix  'x' should be considered to represent 100 points in dimension 2, or 2 points in dimension 100.
 ColVecs specifies the former, RowVecs the latter.
 This mechanism is borrowed from KernelFunctions and used in other places as well.